PocketCareS/Android/README.md

 ### Running PocketCare S using an APK

-1. On your Android device, make sure you have enabled.
+1. On your Android device, make sure you have *install from unknown sources* enabled.
 You can follow this [article](https://www.androidcentral.com/unknown-sources) to enable it.
-2. Download the APK from here.
+2. Download the APK from [here](https://github.com/PocketCareS/PocketCareS-Android/releases/download/1.1.3/PocketCareS_CFC.apk).
 3. After the APK is downloaded, tap to install it and run PocketCare S.

 Once the application starts, follow the on-boarding process and read how PocketCare S works below.